 Skip to content

-[Updated on 21 July 2023] It’s been over 6 months and the neckband is working well.
-No sign of visible damage.
-The cable is durable and most importantly; the audio quality is quite good.
-Back to Infinity Glide 120 Review.
+It’s been over a year and the neckband is working well.
+There is no sign of visible damage.
+The cable is durable & the audio quality is quite good.
+So should you buy it?
+Here’s the Infinity Glide 120 Review after 1 year of use.

 Over the last few years, neckband earphones have seen quite an improvement.
-A few months ago we bought 10 earphones and neckbands that are best under 1500 which you can read here.
+We bought 10 earphones and neckbands that are best under 1500 which you can read here.

 As a support to us, you can shop from Amazon using the links in this article.
 We might earn a small commission at no additional cost to you.